cdktf/cdktf-provider-launchdarkly/docs/featureFlag.typescript.md

 - *Type:* number

-The index of the variation served when the flag is on for new environments.
+The index of the variation the flag will default to in all new environments when on.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.15.0/docs/resources/feature_flag#on_variation FeatureFlag#on_variation}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.15.1/docs/resources/feature_flag#on_variation FeatureFlag#on_variation}

 ---